jina-ai/jina/docs/fundamentals/flow/topology.md

 - Search requests are handled by all Shards => `polling='all'`

 For indexing you only want a single shard to receive a request, because this is sufficient to add it to the index.
-For searching you probably need to send the search request to all Shards, because the requested data could be on any shard.
+For searching, you probably need to send the search request to all Shards, because the requested data could be on any shard.

 ```python Usage
 from jina import Flow